pearlroys/Data-Collection-Pipeline/README.md

 The project was completed using [VS Code](https://code.visualstudio.com/) as a code editor, plus Git and GitHub for version control.
 The environment setup was done by creating a new environment, `web-scraping`, in conda.
 After every required package had been installed, a `requirements.txt` file was generated.

 The choice of website to scrape was based on two main criteria: personal interest, and my background in healthcare as a Doctor and a care assitant.
-My choice fell rather naturally on [Pharmaceutical company](https://www.medexpress.co.uk/).
-Quite luckily, the website was challenging to scrape (possibly too much?) and offered plenty of opportunities to learn HTML tricks.
+My choice fell rather naturally on a [Pharmaceutical company](https://www.medexpress.co.uk/).
+Scraping the website was challenging but offered plenty of opportunities to learn HTML tricks.

 Given that the website included many classes of drugs to choose from, I decided to reduce the scope of my project to only include drugs that were commonly bought as shown on the image below.